azkiflay/terraform/README.md

 # Terraform and Configuration Management
 Terraform can work with dedicated configuration management (CM) to automate infrastructure configuration.
-## On lauch setup using shell scripts
+## On launch setup using shell scripts
 On launch, Terraform can be configured to create and instantiate infrastructed by running a shell script.

 ```bash